 In Year 7 students will be set 5 hours of independent learning per week.
-They will start with English and Maths for 4 weeks and this will then increase to include science and French.
-After October half term students will be set independent learning in all subjects.
+They will start with English and Maths for 4 weeks.
+After this students will be set independent learning in all subjects.
 The phased introduction of subjects will allow students to get into good study habits before the quantity of independent learning increases.
 Students should complete 1 hour of independent learning per night.
 This should be equivalent to two subjects per night.
 If the work does not take this long, students need to be doing additional independent work.
 This could include reading, consolidation, flashcards and accessing the resource hub for different subjects.

-In Year 8 students will be expected to undertake 5 hours of independent learning per week, completing 1 hour of independent learning per night.
+In Year 8 students will be expected to undertake 6 hours of independent learning per week, completing 1 hour of independent learning per night.
 This should be equivalent to two subjects per night.
 If the work does not take this long, students need to be doing additional independent work.
 This could include reading, consolidation, flashcards and accessing the resource hub for different subjects.